kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/ssltls@0v3OsaghJEGHeXX0c5kqn.md

 # SSL/TLS

-Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are cryptographic protocols used to provide security in internet communications.
-These protocols encrypt the data that is transmitted over the web, so anyone who tries to intercept packets will not be able to interpret the data.
-One difference that is important to know is that SSL is now deprecated due to security flaws, and most modern web browsers no longer support it.
-But TLS is still secure and widely supported, so preferably use TLS.
+SSL and TLS are cryptographic protocols providing internet communication security through data encryption.
+SSL is deprecated due to security flaws; modern browsers no longer support it.
+TLS remains secure and widely supported for encrypted data transmission.

 Visit the following resources to learn more: